Day 193: Fifteen Years of Running

 During the first year of the Pandemic, I leaned heavily on running as a way to get out of the house, as a mood stabilizer.
 I also ran my first twenty-miler.
 Then my second.
 Then my third.
 I finished the year going faster and further than ever.

 This segued smoothly into 2021, where I immediately began training for my first marathon, a solo marathon!
-I had a great time through the entire process, from training for eighteen weeks to the afterglow after finishing.
+I had a great time through the entire process, from training for eighteen weeks to the afterglow of finishing.

 How this period felt: